According to NST today, Penang was found by Malays and Hakka Chinese even before arrival of Francis Light (here too) in 1786.

 Echoing his sentiment was Cheah, who also pushed for historical recognition on behalf of the Hakkas."Some early documentation indicated that there were some 58 fishermen living on the island, led by three leaders from China.

-Tanjung Tokong in 1745 and ruled the local community until they died in 1799," said Cheah, who is also an author of several books on political scenarios in the country.He also said that the "Tua Pek Kong" temple in Tanjung Tokong was built in remembrance of the settlers’ early contributions.
+"The trio landed in Tanjung Tokong in 1745 and ruled the local community until they died in 1799," said Cheah, who is also an author of several books on political scenarios in the country.He also said that the "Tua Pek Kong" temple in Tanjung Tokong was built in remembrance of the settlers’ early contributions.

-He added that it was the Hakkas who had given suggestions to the British on ways to modernise the island
+He added that it was the Hakkas who had given suggestions to the British on ways to modernise the island.

 1 comment: